flatredball/FlatRedBallDocs/tutorials/entity-variants-using-inheritance.md

 ### Accessing Derived Entity Variables

 Variants, such as enemies, may have different variables which may need to be accessed without the creation of an instance.
 For example, your game may include a bestiary of enemies that the player has encountered.
-This may be shown to the player using a Gum UI which dislays information about the enemy such as its MaxHealth.
+This may be shown to the player using a Gum UI which displays information about the enemy such as its MaxHealth.

 Variables such as MaxHealth can be defined per enemy type.
 For example, the following image shows a Skeleton which has 80 MaxHealth.